logi-26/psio-assist/README.md

    - OPTIONAL: Select to rename all games using the game names from the PlayStation Redump project.
    - Click on the **Start** button to process the games.
    - The progress bar will display the progress of the application.

-## Notes
-For best performance, use this application whilst your games are stored on a PC HDD/SSD and then transfer to SD card.
-SD card read/write speeds are a lot slower, if you have a lot of multi-bin games the process can take a lot longer.